calebkress/practice-python-scripts/README.md

 - poisson.py: Calculates a poisson distribution.
 - multicomb.py: Calculates multi-step combinations.
 - factorial.py: Calculates the factorial of a user input.
+- is_prime.py: Checks if a user input is a prime number.